mmistakes/minimal-mistakes/_portfolio/4-glonass-sdr.md

 </figure>

 ### Results
-  After a successful acquisition, the tracking has began.
+  After a successful acquisition, the tracking has begun.
 Both tracking filters must lock the signal and track.
 The figure below shows the output from no aided loop.
 In Correlation Results, the Prompt correlators are the highest values showing both carrier and code being tracked and locked.

 {% include gallery id="tracking_gallery" class="full" caption="Glonass tracking for the SV 11." %}

-  Zooming the bits of the navigation message, the raw data can be see.
+  The raw data can be seen zooming the bits of the navigation message.

   Similar figures can be seen for the carrier-aided loop.
 The main difference between them is the PLL discriminator that is less noisy.